Feirell/performance-test-runner/README.md

 # performance-test-runner

-This package is meant to help you define benchmarks for the [benchmark package](https://www.npmjs.com/package/benchmark) package in a similar way as you can with karma etc.
+This package is meant to help you define benchmarks for the [benchmark package](https://www.npmjs.com/package/benchmark) in a similar way as you can define unit tests with karma etc.

-This package exposes one main class `PerformanceTestRunner` which has two central attributes `measure` and `speed` which are methods which you can use to construct a test graph like you can do with `describe` and `it` for unit testing.
+This package exposes one main class `PerformanceTestRunner` which has two central methods `measure` and `speed` which you can use to construct a test graph like you can do with `describe` and `it` for unit testing.

-For example if you wanted to test whether `performance.now` or `Date.now` is faster you could create you benchmarks like this:
+For example if you wanted to test whether `performance.now` or `Date.now` is faster you could create you benchmarks like this.

 <!-- USEFILE: examples\simple-tests.ts; str => str.replace(/\.\.\/src/g, 'performance-test-runner/lib').replace(/performance-test-runner\/lib\/performance-test-runner/,'performance-test-runner') -->
 ``` ts